pythonclimber/file-ripper-py/README.md

 to access their data using an iterator or loop.

 FileInstance fields:
-- file_name - the name of the file associated with this instance
+- file_name: str - the name of the file associated with this instance
-- file_rows - a list of the FileRow objects holding the data ripped from the file
+- file_rows: List[FileRow] - objects holding the data ripped from the file

 FileRow fields:
-- fields - a dictionary containing the data associated with a row from the file
+- fields: Dict[str, str] the data associated with a row from the file

 ```python
 from file_ripper import rip_file, FileDefinition, FileInstance, file_constants as fc